About

 history of the health commons

 The Augsburg Central Health Commons was founded in 1992 (previously called the Nursing Center).
-The Health Commons has provided an opportunity for faculty and students from the Nursing Department at Augsburg University to become involved in independent practice.
+The Health Commons has allowed faculty and students from the Nursing Department at Augsburg University to become involved in community-based practice.
 Through the years, Augsburg nurses have met community members who have welcomed their service.
 In the relationships that have developed, we continue to experience the mutuality of health–when someone grows stronger, that strength helps everyone in the community.
 Since its opening, the Health Commons has been supported by donations of both time and supplies from people of many backgrounds who want to help.
 The original partners continue to support the Commons, and we are working with our PA Program to assist in its operation and expand our outreach to help teach students with independent practice and community engagement.

 OUR MISSION